-One thing investors have in common is that they all look at past data to make prediction about future price action.
+One thing investors have in common is that they all look at past data to make predictions about future price action.
 There are two main ways investors look for clues about future prices.
 Investors use fundamental and technical analysis to predict future price action.
 Technical analyst uses past price action in the form of charts to predict future prices.
 Fundamental analyst use past macro and micro economic data to predict future price action.
 We here, at timstuyts.com are primarily technical analyst.
 We do, however, use a section of Fundamental analysis to trade.
 We use the macroeconomic data related to central banking along with technical analysis.

 Central banks communicate their intentions through press releases.
 For example, the monthly minutes is scrutinized by investors looking for clues as to the direction of rates.
 There is also macro-economic data that is much related to central bank intentions.
 Central banks communicate this to the public.
 Last year the Federal Reserve expressed their concern for the employment picture.
 They told the public that they wanted Unemployment to drop below a certain level.
 This is called Quantitative guidance.
 Then later that year when the level was reached they switched to Qualitative guidance.
 This is when they not lonely look at the Quantitative number, but also look under the hood at the details of the employment picture—hence the quality.